theChris84/react-workshop/README.md

 * the current humidity
 * the highest/lowest encountered humidity

-Add a `reset` button that will reset the highest/lowest temperature/humidity to the current value.
+Add a *reset* button that will reset the highest/lowest temperature/humidity to the current value.

-Take Clean Code principles like `Single-Responsibility` or `DRY` into consideration, they can be perfectly applied to the task at hand!
+Take *clean code* principles like *single responsibility* or *DRY* into consideration, they can be perfectly applied to the task at hand!

-### 3. Unit Tests for your application
+### 3. Add Tests

 In the previous assignment you (hopefully) have structured your application in a way that makes it possible to test the separate concerns of the application individually.
-Use the unit testing code stub you find in this example application as a baseline to write your own tests.
+Use the testing code stub you find in this example application as a baseline to write your own tests.

-Run the unit tests by executing the command `npm test` / `yarn test`.
+Run the tests by executing the command `npm test` / `yarn test`.
 The test runner will execute the following files:

 * every *.js file that sits in a `__tests__` folder